dheerajshenoy/two-body-problem-gui/README.md

 # two-body-problem-gui
-A GUI program written in Python to play around with parameters with ease in a two body problem
+A GUI program written in Python to play around with parameters with ease in a two body problem.

 # Libraries Used